 My therapeutic interest lies in releasing traumatic emotions, attachment, and experiences stored in the body, helping committed and professional creatives find sustainability in their work, and cultivating comfort with and curiosity toward the spiritual aspect of experience.
-I use deep tissue, shiatsu, myofascial release, and craniosacral techniques to accomplish this, along with extensive experience writing about, teaching, and practicing mindfulness.
+To accomplish this work, I use many techniques.
+My most basic tools, used in all sessions, include:

-All my sessions begin and end with body-based mindfulness moments.
-Body-based mindfulness allows us to cultivate a relationship with solitude and simple observation.
+All my sessions begin and end with mindfulness or meditation moments.
+Mindfulness allows us to cultivate a relationship with solitude and simple observation.
 It teaches us to be our own guide.
 Meditation shows practitioners (1) the power of their mental faculties and (2) the greater clarity and focus available in everyday life when practitioners use their mental and physical faculties in concert rather than viewing them individually.
 Meditation also gives us the great resource of internal inquiry and response.

 In our work together, I hold a space of compassion and patience for you to explore your being and let go of what does not serve you.
 As such, I encourage you to communicate during any given session as much or as little as is comfortable.
 In this regard, I follow your lead.

-When I'm not practicing in studio, I'm napping with my cats, exploring with my husband, practicing yoga, studying philosophy, or writing.
+When I'm not supporting clients at Ritual, I'm napping with my cats, practicing or teaching yoga and meditation, studying philosophy, or writing.
+I'm on Instagram.
 My WA license number: MA 60635324

 "The real purpose of giving massage is to foster more depth of feeling for one another in order to bring out the love that often lies buried beneath the pain of everyday suffering." - Robert Calvert